cultuurnet/udb3-schema/readme.md

 Swagger documentation for the udb3 api.

+## Folder structure and file naming

+The `swagger.json` file at the root of the project is bundled from content of `src/`.
+You should not edit this file manually.
+It is generated using the command-line by running `npm run bundle`.
+Each sub-folder of `src/` contains the files relevant to a specific domain like `user/` or `authorization/`.

+We use the following file naming pattern to quicly identify object files: `thing.type.json`.
+Following this convention, the file describing the content of a `user/` response is named `user-information.response.json`.

+## Contributing

+Install the npm dependencies:

+    npm install

+Bundle and validate your changes:

+    npm run bundle
+    npm run validate

+The same scripts run on Travis for every push event.

 ## Design Guidelines

 The following guidelines should always be followed when making changes, even though existing docs may not always follow them.